ttmdear/cls/README.md

 The main aim of creating CLS is to provide a simpler mechanism for the class declaration, similar to that used in other object-oriented languages.
 At the same time use the strengths they have Javascript.
+# Preface
+Library was creating when ECMA6 standard was not so wide supported by browsers.

+With new standar ECMAScript 6, which fully supports for classes.
+I do not recoment to use my library at prodution environment.

+But I encourage you to see, how I did it, for educational purposes.

 # Install
 ```bash